sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/creating_multiple_changesets_in_large_repositories.md

   published: false # Do not publish any changes to the code hosts yet
 ```

-This campaign spec will produce up to 4 changesets in the `github.com/sourcegraph/sourcegraph` repository:
+This batch spec will produce up to 4 changesets in the `github.com/sourcegraph/sourcegraph` repository:

 1. a changeset with the changes in the `client` directory
 1. a changeset with the changes in `docker-images`